 LLMs, combined with chat interfaces and software automation, enable attackers to:

-AI is heavily based on open-source datasets, models, and pipeline tools for which security controls can only be partially implemented.
-Vulnerabilities exploited in the supply chain can not only compromise the AI system but also extend to other production components.
+AI is heavily based on open-source datasets, models, and pipeline tools that have limited security controls in place.
+When attackers exploit these, supply chain vulnerabilities can not only compromise the AI system but also extend to other production components.

 Real-life attack scenarios:

-An attack could aim to tamper with/substitute model functionalities (model subversion) or attempt to introduce compromised datasets filled with adversarial data (tainted dataset injection).
+An attack could aim to tamper with or substitute model functionalities (model subversion) or attempt to introduce compromised datasets filled with adversarial data (tainted dataset injection).

 Mitigation: